-Written some three thousand years ago by the most prominent king of Israel, the 100th Psalm has been incorporated into our family’s American and Canadian Thanksgiving celebrations for more than 40 years.
+Written some three thousand years ago, the 100th Psalm has been incorporated into our family’s American and Canadian Thanksgiving celebrations for more than 40 years.
 The psalm is a call to genuine thanksgiving and was penned to accompany thanksgiving sacrifices in the Temple of Jehovah in Jerusalem.

-Today’s text written by King David gets to the heart of true gratitude:
+Today’s text written by King David gets to the heart of gratitude:

 Know that the Lord, He is God;

 It is He who has made us, and not we ourselves;

 We are His people and the sheep of His pasture.